RandomModderJDK/proxy_selector/README.md

   }
 ```

-and nginx conf with root is path to your pac file.
+and nginx.conf with root as path to dir ith contained pac file.

 ```
 events {}